anujrai/Jet2TTApp/README.md

 * [Contact](#contact)

 ## General info
-This is iOS application which helps a manager to keep track of the emplyees he has.This application shows a dummy employee list as home screen and and by seleting any emplyee you get to see the detail information of the employee.
+This is iOS application which helps a manager to keep track of the emplyees he has.This application shows a dummy employee list as home screen and and by selecting any emplyee you get to see the detail information of the employee.

 ## Screenshots
 ![Application Icon](./img/AppIcon.png?raw=true "1.
 Application Icon")